skykistler/smudgr/README.md

 # smudgr

-smudgr is a different image manipulation program for producing and performing algorithmic visuals.
+smudgr is a unique visuals app for designing, producing, and performing algorithmic manipulations.

 + Visual instruments, called "smudges", are sequenced and layered.
 + Smudges are musically reactive, tightly controlled, or beautifully expressive.